Kalispell Market Report: Land – November 2023

 The first is, every parcel is unique.
 With land, you can’t say the average price is $/acre, and this is a 20 acre parcel and therefore it should be $/acre times 20 acres.
 Instead, the specific topography, physical and legal access, utility availability, distance from town, potential usage, views, zoning, covenants and more need to be taken into account in order to come up with a legitimate price point.
 If you are thinking of selling your property and are told by an agent that the average price for land in Kalispell is a certain amount, and that you can just multiply that by the number of acres you have, call me.
 That’s simply not the way the process works.

 The second general rule is that the more land you are selling or buying, in general, the less you should expect to pay per acre.
-For example, looking at the past 11 months of land sales in Kalispell, you can see that as you purchase more land, the average price per acre decreases.
+For example, looking at the last 11 months of land sales in Kalispell, you can see that as you purchase more land, the average price per acre decreases.

 The bottom line with land in Kalispell, Montana is that every piece is unique, with different requirements, rules, views, utility options, amenities and of course prices.